CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/formats.md

 OMOP-CDM           | YES        | YES   | YES   | YES
 REDCap             | YES        | YES   | YES   | **NO**

-`Public API = NO` here means **not recommended as a public HTTP workflow**, even if advanced local or internal setups could still call the module with file-oriented parameters.
+`Public API = NO` here means **not recommended as a public HTTP route**, even if advanced local or internal setups could still call the module with file-oriented parameters.

 In practice, the public API is meant for **self-contained JSON payloads** such as `BFF`, `PXF`, and carefully prepared `OMOP-CDM`.
 Mapping-file-based conversions such as `CSV`, `REDCap`, and `CDISC-ODM` are better handled through the CLI.